 Immediate Liquidity – Wealth Transference: High net worth and ultra-high net worth people own life insurance because they want GUARANTEED LIQUIDITY at death and they purchase permanent insurance because it’s guaranteed for life.

-- Many people have children working in a family business.
+- Children working in a family business.
 Life insurance is the great equalizer for those children who do not work in the business.
 Without liquidity in these cases, there is great risk to a smooth succession of the business.